-Maintenance of the proposed system including the basin, pump, vegetation and rising mains will be undertaken through an agreement between Lascorp and Council.
+Maintenance of the proposed system including the basin, pumps, vegetation and rising mains will be undertaken through an agreement between Lascorp and Council.

 The proposed system will incorporate aesthetics with functionality through detailed landscape plans to demonstrate that it is in keeping with the surrounding environment.
 Protected batters will be incorporated to provide the required storage level and required bank stability.
 A maintenance track will is also included to allow for easy maintenance access.
 The sedimentation basin and biofilta will be integrated into the landscape and will form part of the Sanctuary landscape through the landscaping plans.